 - Leave swirl marks

 A mouse sander can be known as a detail or corner sander.
 The names go back to the small areas that the tool works on.
 It is small in size and compact.
 It refurbishes furniture and wood floors.
-They have the capability of giving a surface a fine finish.
-It can be through painting or refinishing surface area.
+They can give a surface a fine finish, and it can be through painting or refinishing surface area.
 Mouse sanders use triangular sanding discs that are easy to hook up.
 The shape makes it ideal for complex surface areas.
 These include tiny corners and tight spots.

-I would use it on the corners of my wooden-floor tiles, cabinet doors, and cupboard corners.
+I would use it on the corners of my wooden floor tiles, cabinet doors, and cupboard corners.
 It makes it an efficient and even tool.
-It takes time to polish surfaces which can be both a disadvantage and an advantage.
-It is time-consuming.
+It takes time to polish surfaces which can be both a disadvantage and an advantage, and it is time-consuming.

 The advantage is that it makes the work spontaneous.
-If you want to work on your solid wood used on your front door, I would advise you to use the Mouse sander.
-It works well on old paint.
+If you want to work on the solid wood used on your front door, I advise you to use the Mouse sander, and it works well on old paint.
 The corners and edges will be left polished so that you might not need an additional tool for a beautiful look.

 The vibrating head that you attach to the sandpaper or rubber bits makes the work easier as it gets in tiny spaces.
-When in motion, you need to keep it moving for a uniform surface.
-Good lighting will make the task easier.
+When in motion, you need to keep it moving for a uniform surface, and good lighting will make the task easier.